shiyuw1222/Project2_Group1/README.md

 ---

 ## Key findings
 ### 1. Clear warming signal

+### projected warming from 2050 to 2080
+Manchester’s urban maximum temperature shows a clear warming trend from 2050 to 2080 under the high-emission scenario.
+Based on the best-model prediction series, the annual mean urban maximum temperature rises steadily across the late-century period, indicating that Manchester is expected to become not only warmer on average, but also more exposed to frequent and intense hot days by 2080.

 Manchester’s urban daily maximum temperature shows a strong upward trend under RCP 8.5.
 The ensemble analysis finds a warming rate of about **+0.039 °C per year**, and the forced signal emerges clearly from internal variability by around **2016**.

 ### 2. Extreme heat becomes more frequent and more severe